 These amazing Veggie Wontons will knock your socks off.
 You think you just ordered from PF Changs but you will do your insides a favor by making these instead.
 My version is made with fresh, whole food ingredients, plus a lot less sodium.

 These are dairy free but not gluten free.
-I still haven’t been able to find a wonton wrapper made without gluten.
+To make them gluten free you can use the rice paper wraps.
 If you have or have a recipe please comment below!
 I’d love to hear what you have found!

 These are actually really easy to make.
 Don’t let the title fool you and think they’ll be difficult.
 Super easy appetizer.
 CLICK HERE to check it out.

 Collard Sushi rolls: